ltrybuch/lib-themisui/src/docs-app/javascript/components/bind-markdown/readme.md

-# `thBindMarkdown`
+# `bindMarkdown`

-The `thBindMarkdown` component evaluates a Markdown string and binds it to the contents of the given element.
+The `bindMarkdown` component evaluates a Markdown string and binds it to the contents of the given element.

 ## Usage